docker/docs/datacenter/ucp/1.1/high-availability/backups-and-disaster-recovery.md

 ---
+description: Learn how to backup your Docker Universal Control Plane cluster, and to recover your cluster from an existing backup.
+keywords: docker, ucp, backup, restore, recovery
 redirect_from:
 - /ucp/high-availability/backups-and-disaster-recovery/
-description: Learn how to backup your Docker Universal Control Plane cluster, and to recover your cluster from an existing backup.
-keywords:
-- docker, ucp, backup, restore, recovery
 title: Backups and disaster recovery
 ---